What if you could improve ramp time by 5-20% next year? What financial impact would this have?

 - The bottom 3 rows are the differences in the bookings each month, comparing the different scenarios against each other.

-Getting reps ramped and productive a few months earlier can add an additional $23k - $73k per rep, per year.
+So, with a $50k monthly quota, getting reps ramped and productive a few months earlier can add an additional $23k - $73k per rep, per year.
+If you're adding 20 new reps next year, that's over $1M in revenue.

 And, if your onboarding is great, you can extend the productivity of your reps over 3 years.